Spr19CS210/PA-Drill-Section-Writeups/Drills/drill00-README.md

 ## sum2

 As addOne illustrates, the basic arithmetic operations are almost the same as in Python.
-See [FIXME] for all of the Java operators and their order of evaluation (precedence).
+See https://introcs.cs.princeton.edu/java/11precedence/ for all of the Java operators and their order of evaluation (precedence).

 Description:
 Calculate the sum of 2 numbers